unicode-org/cldr/ldml/tr35-personNames.md

 > **This is a technology preview; thus not intended for production software (except where itself marked as a technology preview).
 We have gathered a first round of data, and intend to refine the way in which we gather data.
 We are looking for additional feedback on the tech preview so that we can make improvements.
 For example, there are a few areas where we intend enhancements: handling native vs foreign names (in the native script); handling prefix and suffix fields; and so on.**

-The CLDR functionality is targeted at formatting names for typical usage on computers (e.g. contact names, automated greetings, etc.), rather than designed for special circumstances or protocol, such addressing royalty.
+The CLDR functionality is targeted at formatting names for typical usage on computers (e.g. contact names, automated greetings, etc.), rather than being designed for special circumstances or protocol, such addressing royalty.
 However, the structure may be enhanced in the future when it becomes clear that additional features are needed for some languages.

 This addition to CLDR is based on review of current standards and practices that exist in LDAP, hcard, HTML and various other international standards and commercial implementations.

-Additions to those structures were made to accomodate known issues in large population groups, such as mononyms in Indonesia, patronymic and matronymic naming structure in Iceland and India, the need for a second surname in Spanish-speaking regions and the common case of chains of patronymic names in Arabic speaking locales.
+Additions to those structures were made to accomodate known issues in large population groups, such as mononyms in Indonesia, patronymic and matronymic naming structure in Iceland and India, the need for a second surname in Spanish-speaking regions and the common case of chains of patronymic names in Arabic-speaking locales.
 The formatting patterns allow for specifying different “input parameters” to account for different contexts.

 #### 1.1.1 <a name="not-in-scope" href="#not-in-scope">Not in scope</a>